Province of Westphalia: Social disruption and unionisation

 In 1889, the pent-up anger of the previous decades was unleashed in a major strike, in which roughly 90% of the 104,000 miners then working in the region participated.
 The strike began in Bochum on 24 April and Essen on 1 May.
 They were joined spontaneously by numerous other workers.
 A central strike committee was formed.
 The workers sought higher wages, the introduction of an eight-hour day, and various other changes.
 That the miners' old loyalty to authority had not been forgotten is shown by the fact that the strike committee sent a deputation to Kaiser Wilhelm II.
-Although he criticised the strike, he agreed to launch an official investigation of the strikes.
+Although he criticised the strike, he agreed to launch an official investigation of the strike.
 Since the Dortmund District Association for Mining Interests indicated a willingness to make concessions, the strike gradually petered out.

 The strike in the Westphalian and Rheinish coal mining areas provided a model for miners in Sauerland, the Aachen coalfields, and even in Silesia in the same year.
-Moreover, the strike had clearly shown that organisation was necessary to advocate for workers' interests.
-On 18 August 1889, what which would later be known as the "Alte Verband" ("Old Union") was established in Dotmund-Dorstfeld.
+Moreover, the strike had clearly shown that an organisation was necessary to advocate for workers' interests.
+On 18 August 1889, what would later be known as the "Alte Verband" ("Old Union") was established in Dortmund-Dorstfeld.
 The Christian Miners' Union was founded in 1894 and a Polish Union in 1902.
 The Hirsch-Dunckersche Gewerkvereine began attempts at organisation in the 1880s, but remained insignificant.
 With respect to unionisation, the miners also provided a model for other groups of workers.

 In 1905, another strike broke out in the Bochum region, which grew into a general strike of all mining unions.
 In total, around 78% of miners in the region participated in the strike.
 Although it eventually had to break up, it had indirect success, since the Prussian government met many of the workers' demands through revisions to the General Mining Act.
 In 1912, the Alte Verband, Polish Union and the Hirsch-Dunckersche Union joined together in a three-union strike, although the Christian Miners' Union refused to lend its support.
 As a result, strike participation reached only about 60%.
 The strike was prosecuted with great bitterness and violent riots led the police and military to intervene in the end.
 The strike eventually broke up without success.

 Alongside the miners, Westphalian workers in other areas also participated in the labour movement.
 In the metal industry, these actions were focused on small and medium-sized enterprises and the labour movement was not able to establish a toehold in the larger companies for various reasons.
 In particular, employers in the iron and steel industry defended their "Lord-of-the-Manor position" by firing workers as necessary.
 This was enabled by the starkly differentiated internal structure of these companies, which militated against the establishment of a sense of common purpose like that of the miners.